Documentation

 Strapi and Directus remain the most widely adopted open-source CMS solutions, but they operate on fundamentally different philosophies.

-- Directus v10: Excellent for database-first workflows, but its Vue-based UI is still a “thick” client compared to Svelte’s zero-runtime approach.
-Directus lacks the compiled i18n performance of SveltyCMS and gates some advanced enterprise features behind cloud/commercial licenses.
+• Directus v11: Excellent for database-first workflows with strong real-time collaborative editing (WebSocket-based field locking).
+Directus has also shipped native MCP support (v11.12+), making it a peer in the “AI-native CMS” space.
+However, its Vue-based UI is still a “thick” client compared to Svelte’s zero-runtime approach, and it lacks the compiled i18n performance of SveltyCMS.
+Some advanced enterprise features are gated behind cloud/commercial licenses.

 4.3 Vs. PayloadCMS (The Modern Rival)